Josephine Pon: Background

-Political life
+Political career

 On April 16, 2019, Pon was elected as the United Conservative Party MLA for Calgary-Beddington.
+She defeated Communications & Marketing Consultant, Alberta NDP candidate Amanda Chapman by 3807 votes, winning 53.1% of all votes cast.

 Shortly after the election, Premier Jason Kenney appointed her as Alberta's Minister of Seniors and Housing, vowing to ensure that Albertans and seniors have access to affordable housing and have the resources they need.
 Since her appointment, she has worked on reforming conventional methods of application and management of provincial benefits such as mailing, faxing or dropping-off to a more senior friendly digital option.
 She has also made efforts to advance housing projects in Alberta, saying "Investing in affordable housing is vital to helping more low-income Albertans get on the path to financial stability."

 Pon announced her affordable housing plan on Nov.
 21, 2019, as a way to reduce red tape for Albertan applicants.
 On November 1, 2021, Pon announced the tabling of Bill 78: The Alberta Housing Amendment Act, which will allow the government to enter into "joint ventures" with for profit private companies in an effort to attract more investment to expand and improve affordable housing.

 As part of a partnership with the federal Government of Canada, Pon announced a $444 million investment to fund rent support for nearly 35,500 households in Alberta.

+The United Conservative Party of Alberta announced Josephine Pon would be their candidate for Calgary-Beddington in the 2023 Alberta general election.
+She lost her seat in the general election to the same Alberta NDP candidate, Amanda Chapman again.

+She tried be the Conservative candidate in Calgary Skyview in the 2025 federal election but the party appointed someone else.